brac10/nest-python/README.md

-# Python Works with Nest Sample App
+# Python Works with Nest on a Raspberry PI V2

 NOTE: This is not an official Google product.